Ravyn, Eternal Light

 Ravyn isn't exactly a durable warcaster, but she is a Weapon Master with Sprint.
 She's capable of contributing to the fight against targets that have been softened up, and is especially brutal against infantry between Blaster and the "Melee attack → Quick Work → Swift Hunter → Buy another melee attack → Repeat" combo.

 Quite an easy feat to leverage.
 Bringing hard hitting guns, it's quite click and play.
 Need to hit with everything this turn?
 Cool, pop feat and hit with everything this turn!
 Usually used to either gain a quick attrition advantage on large infantry forces with little anti-shooting tech (not too common nowadays) or to threaten assassination in conjunction with Snipe.
 Remember to cast Open Fire immediately after you feat!
 There is no "during activation" clause on the feat, so the extra shot(s) from Open Fire get the boost as well.
+Also consider a melee model with a gun (such as a Sphinx) can shoot with Open Fire, move with swift hunter then activate, so you get a pseudo threat extender for melee.

 Obviously, an army of gunslingers would be nice, but with scenarios as they are, Ravyn is best served by something a bit more balanced.

-- Countermeasures is a powerful upkeep that can deny a wide swathe of enemy shooting.
+- Countermeasure is a powerful upkeep that can deny a wide swathe of enemy shooting.
 It's usually best on a unit to increase the anti-shooting bubble, and preferably fast enough to get up to the enemy before being shot down.

 - Locomotion is a somewhat FOCUS-ineffective spell, but can be used for when you want to get a little more threat out of your battlegroup or want to pull a warjack back.
 Just keep in mind that unless you have an arc node, Ravyn needs to be close to the warjack in question to move it.